isaacfungg/obsidian/coding/AWS/Cloud Practitioner Essentials/Module 6.md

 ###### Organizational Units
 * When you apply a policy to an OU, all the accounts in the OU automatically inherit the permissions specified in the policy

+***
+#### Compliance
+###### AWS Artifact
+`AWS Artifact`: A service that provides on-demand access to AWS security and compliance reports and select online agreements

+`AWS Artifact Agreements`: Allows you to review, accept, and manage agreements for an individual account and for all your accounts in AWS Organizations
+`AWS Artifact Reports`: Provide compliance reports from third-party auditors

+###### Customer Compliance Center
+`Customer Compliance Center`: Contains resources to help you learn more about AWS compliance

+***